Health Care Connect

 • Yes.

-• Can HCC provide wait times for patients?
+• Can Health Care Connect provide wait times for patients?

 • Yes, approximate wait times are available.

-• Do patients have to de-roster before registering for HCC?
+• Do patients have to de-roster before registering for Health Care Connect?

 • No, but patients should notify their current provider if switching practices.